dojot/docs/source/using-api-interface.rst

 i.e., the message is guaranteed to be send at least one time.

-**Also you can publish a configuration message from dojot to the device to change some of its attributes.
+**Also you can send a configuration message from dojot to the device to change some of its attributes.
 The target attribute must be of type “actuator”.**

 To simulate receiving the message on a device, we can use ``mosquitto_sub``: